 - Review and approve and, if applicable, modify the rates or fees charged by electric power service companies in Puerto Rico in connection with any matter directly or indirectly related to the provision of electric power services.

-- Ensure that the powers and authorities exercised by the Commission over PREPA, including those related to rate review or approval, guarantee that PREPA meets its obligations to bondholders.
+- Ensure that the powers and authorities exercised by the Energy Bureau over PREPA, including those related to rate review or approval, guarantee that PREPA meets its obligations to bondholders.

 - Address cases and controversies related to compliance by the municipalities, government agencies, and other public and private sectors with the public policy on energy conservation and efficiency, and grant the proper remedies to ensure the implementation of and compliance with said policy.